fossapps/captain/readme.md

 With captain, we wrap our worker in a handler, then we can handle log messages, time outs, or longer execution times.

-Now consider you've got cron job which imports new Products from your e-commerce api endpoint every minute, and uses go-capn'
+Now consider you've got cron job which imports new Products from your e-commerce api endpoint every minute, and uses capn'

 ```go
 package main